 AgileThought Launches New Gaming Guild

-/EIN News/ -- IRVING, Texas, May 08, 2023 (GLOBE NEWSWIRE) -- AgileThought, Inc. (“AgileThought" or the “Company”) (Nasdaq: AGIL), a global provider of digital transformation services, custom software development, and next generation technologies, announced today the launch of its newest guild, Gaming, dedicated to providing comprehensive and innovative solutions to the rapidly growing gaming industry, as well as non-gaming businesses looking to harness the power of gamification for increased engagement.
+IRVING, Texas, May 08, 2023 (GLOBE NEWSWIRE) -- AgileThought, Inc. ("AgileThought" or the "Company") AGIL, a global provider of digital transformation services, custom software development, and next generation technologies, announced today the launch of its newest guild, Gaming, dedicated to providing comprehensive and innovative solutions to the rapidly growing gaming industry, as well as non-gaming businesses looking to harness the power of gamification for increased engagement.
 The new Gaming Guild will encompass five distinct practices: Game Engineering, Game Design & Gamification, Art & Content Production, Game Testing, and LiveOps & Player Support.

 "AgileThought has always been at the forefront of digital innovation, and the launch of the Gaming Guild is a natural extension of our commitment to providing the best solutions for our clients in a fast-paced and dynamic industry," said Manuel Senderos, CEO at AgileThought.
 "The Gaming Guild not only allows us to cater to the needs of the gaming industry but also enables us to help non-gaming businesses unlock the full potential of gamification to drive user engagement and loyalty."